Gestational diabetes: Management

-Treatment of GDM with diet and insulin reduces health problems mother and child.
+Treatment of GDM with diet and insulin reduces health problems for the mother and child.
 Treatment of GDM is also accompanied by more inductions of labour.

-A repeat OGTT should be carried out 6 weeks after delivery, to confirm the diabetes has disappeared.
+A repeat OGTT should be carried out 6 weeks after delivery, to confirm that diabetes has disappeared.
 Afterwards, regular screening for type 2 diabetes is advised.

-Lifestyle interventions include exercise, diet advice, behavioural interventions, relaxation, self-monitoring glucose, and combined interventions.
+Lifestyle interventions include exercise, diet advice, behavioural interventions, relaxation, self-monitoring of glucose, and combined interventions.
 Women with gestational diabetes who receive lifestyle interventions seem to have less postpartum depression, and were more likely to reach their weight loss targets after giving birth, than women who had no intervention.
 Their babies are also less likely to be large for their gestational age, and have less percentage of fat when they are born.
-More research is needed to find out which lifestyle interventions are best.
-Some women with GDM use probiotics but it is very uncertain if there are any benefits in terms of blood glucose levels, high blood pressure disorders or induction of labour.
+More research is needed to discover the most effective lifestyle interventions.
+Some women with GDM use probiotics, but it is very uncertain if there are any benefits in terms of blood glucose levels, high blood pressure disorders, or induction of labour.

 If a diabetic diet or G.I.
 Diet, exercise, and oral medication are inadequate to control glucose levels, insulin therapy may become necessary.

 The development of macrosomia can be evaluated during pregnancy by using sonography.
 Women who use insulin, with a history of stillbirth, or with hypertension are managed like women with overt diabetes.